- Becker Library

 Students have the opportunity to complete course evaluations following every semester.
 Results will be available to instructors after the end of the semester and can be accessed via WebFAC.

-Instructors must provide all students with a syllabus at the start of the semester; it is recommended this be uploaded to Canvas.
+Instructors must provide all students with a syllabus at the start of the semester; syllabi shall be uploaded to Canvas.
 Instructors will be provided a syllabus template before the start of the semester that includes the official course description and learning outcomes, along with University-required statements.
 Instructors should complete the remaining information (evaluation, schedule, resources, and instructor contact information) and return it to the PACS Office before the first day of classes for the semester.

 A C.V., in Washington University format, will be requested on an annual basis.
-A template of this format is available on WUSTL Box or may be requested by emailing the PACS office.
+A template of this format is available at this link.

 Washington University is committed to having a positive learning and working environment for its students, faculty and staff.
 This Policy prohibits discrimination and harassment on the basis of race, color, national origin, age, religion, sex, sexual orientation, gender identity or expression, veteran status, disability or genetic information.
 Such conduct may also violate federal, state or local law.